The health food industry is booming.

 As cliché as it sounds, a ‘go-getter’ attitude, hunger and belief in the company is what you really need, the rest you can learn on the job.

 The marketing department in Rude Health, for example, is made up of Japanese, politics, history of art and geography graduates!

-A nutritional degree cements an interest in the health food world, but work experience, a proactive involvement in university activities, a food blog or Instagram account can be more powerful and beneficial.
+A nutritional degree cements an interest in the health food world, but work experience, proactive involvement in university activities, or a food blog or Instagram account can be more powerful and beneficial.

-Join as many societies as you can at university, organize events, get involved in food projects – it is these proactive skills that small businesses look out for.
+Join as many societies as you can at university, organise events, and get involved in food projects – it is these proactive skills that small businesses look out for.

 Find out more about Rude Health and enjoy a scroll through their delicious health foods.